 In every space, blockchain technology transforms of the ‘middle-men’ business model to a P2P or B2B business model with transparency and trust.
 It makes fraudulent transactions almost impossible and minimizes the value of credibility lent by trusted intermediaries.

 Players in every industry need to re-evaluate their business models in view of the inevitable disruption due to blockchain technology will create in their value chain and position themselves to take advantage of it.

 Tech experts posit that the healthcare industry has high hopes for blockchain technology because interoperability and the ability to securely share medical records with providers and patients has been the driving force behind most technology investments in healthcare.

 Blockchain technology will form the foundation for securely recording and sharing medical records and this will solve many of healthcare’s present challenges of stores of data that lead to the delays and administrative burden of sharing health information.

-All industries need to embrace blockchain technology and start using it as a basis foundation to delve into the convergence of various technological tools to meet customer-centred needs and social challenges which are excellent opportunities for business.
-Industries that capitalize on this will be rewarded with a rugged digital infrastructure capable of cultivating efficient ecosystems, superior products and services at minimal costs at scale, and better results for all.
+All industries need to embrace blockchain technology and start using it as a basic foundation to delve into the convergence of various technological tools to meet customer-centered needs and social challenges which are excellent opportunities for business.
+Industries that capitalize on this will be rewarded with a rugged digital infrastructure capable of cultivating efficient ecosystems, superior products, and services at minimal costs at scale, and better results for all.